Content marketing

 Content marketing is a form of marketing focused on creating, publishing, and distributing content for a targeted audience online.
-It is often used by businesses in order to achieve the following goals: attract attention and generate leads, expand their customer base, generate or increase online sales, increase brand awareness or credibility, and engage an online community of users.
-Content marketing attracts new customers by creating and sharing valuable free content.
-It helps companies create sustainable brand loyalty, provides valuable information to consumers, and creates a willingness to purchase products from the company in the future.
+It is often used in order to achieve the following business goals: attract attention and generate leads, expand their customer base, generate or increase online sales, increase brand awareness or credibility, and engage a community of online users.
+Content marketing attracts new customers by creating and sharing valuable free content as well as by helping companies create sustainable brand loyalty, providing valuable information to consumers, and creating a willingness to purchase products from the company in the future.

 Content marketing starts with identifying the customer's needs.
-After that the information can be presented in a variety of formats, including news, video, white papers, e-books, infographics, email newsletters, case studies, podcasts, how-to guides, question and answer articles, photos, blogs, etc.
+After that, the information can be presented in a variety of long form and short form formats, including news, video, white papers, e-books, infographics, email newsletters, case studies, podcasts, how-to guides, question and answer articles, photos, blogs, etc. Examples of short form content include short blog posts and social media posts.

 Content marketing requires continuous delivery of large amounts of content, preferably within a content marketing strategy.

 History

-Traditional marketers have long used content to disseminate information about a brand and build a brand's reputation.
-Taking advantage of technological advances in transportation and communication, business owners started to apply content marketing techniques in the late 19th century.
-They also attempted to build connections with their customers.
+Traditional marketers have long used content to disseminate information about a brand and build its reputation.
+Taking advantage of technological advances in transportation and communication, business owners began applying content marketing techniques in the late 19th century.
+Content marketing aims to attract and retain audiences by consistently creating and sharing valuable, relevant, and free content.

 During the golden age of TV, between the 1940s and 1950s, advertising took over the media.
 Companies focused on sales rather than connecting with the public.
 There were few ventures into content marketing and not many prominent campaigns.

 During the baby boom era, Kellogg's began selling sugary cereal to children.
 With this change in business model came sociable animal mascots, lively animated commercials and the back of the cereal box as a form of targeted content marketing.
-Infographics were born in this era.
-This represented a new approach to make a brand memorable with the audience.
+This represented a new approach to making a brand memorable with the audience.

 In the 1990s, everything changed for marketers.
 The arrival of computers and the Internet made websites and blogs flourish, and corporations found content marketing opportunities through email.

 E-commerce adaptations and digital distribution became the foundation of marketing strategy.

-Internet also helped content marketing become a mainstream form of marketing.
+The Internet also helped content marketing become a mainstream form of marketing.
 Traditional media such as newspapers, magazines, radio and TV started to lose their power in the marketplace.
 Companies started to promote and sell their products digitally.

 The phrase "content marketing" was used as early as 1996, when John F. Oppedahl led a roundtable for journalists at the American Society for Newspaper Editors.